 9. Mr. Potato Head Senses

-The Mr. Potato Head body parts game is perfect for students to review body parts and their associated senses.
-Children flick the spinner and add the correct part until their entire body is assembled.
-Put students into teams and have them race for extra fun!
+The Mr. Potato Head body parts game is perfect for getting your students to review body parts and their associated senses and/or abilities.
+Have your kiddos flick the spinner and add the correct body parts until their entire body is assembled.

 Learn More: A Little Pinch of Perfect